typpo/blog/source/_posts/2013-12-29-instantly-refresh-the-page-as-you-code.markdown

 It works by long polling an endpoint that updates a timestamp when files change.
 Unfortunately it assumes jQuery is available.
 That's a TODO item.

 Check it out [on github](http://github.com/typpo/autoreload) for the full README and code (MIT license).
-Feel free to open issues or pull requests.